microsoft/vscode-dev-containers/containers/azure-iotedge-dotnetcore-3.1/README.md

 ## Using this definition

 This definition requires an Azure subscription to use.
 You can create a [free account here](https://azure.microsoft.com/en-us/free/serverless/).
-Once you have an Azure account, You can learn more about [Azure IoT Edge](https://docs.microsoft.com/en-us/azure/iot-edge/about-iot-edge?view=iotedge-2020-11) and how to [Develop Custom Modules with Visual Studio Code](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-vs-code-develop-module?view=iotedge-2020-11).
+Once you have an Azure account, you can learn more about [Azure IoT Edge](https://docs.microsoft.com/en-us/azure/iot-edge/about-iot-edge?view=iotedge-2020-11) and how to [Develop Custom Modules with Visual Studio Code](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-vs-code-develop-module?view=iotedge-2020-11).
 Once you have an IoT Edge device setup, follow these steps:

 1. If this is your first time using a development container, please see getting started information on [setting up](https://aka.ms/vscode-remote/containers/getting-started) Remote-Containers or [creating a codespace](https://aka.ms/ghcs-open-codespace) using GitHub Codespaces.